snowplow/documentation/docs/understanding-your-pipeline/architecture-overview-aws/index.md

 Snowplow's distinctive architecture has been informed by a set of key design principles:

-1. **Extreme scalability** - Snowplow should be able to scale to tracking billions of customer events without affecting the performance of your client (e.g. website) or making it difficult to subsequently analyse all of those events
+1. **Extreme scalability** - Snowplow should be able to scale to tracking billions of customer events without affecting the performance of your client (e.g. website) or making it difficult to subsequently analyze all of those events
 2. **Permanent event history** - Snowplow events should be stored in a simple, non-relational, immutable data store
 3. **Direct access to individual events** - you should have direct access to your raw Snowplow event data at the atomic level
 4. **Separation of concerns** - event tracking and event analysis should be two separate systems, only loosely-coupled